Ein Zuhalter und seine Madchen (Primary Title)

 By 1925, Ludwig Fischer [1860-1922] and Rosy Fischer [1869-1926], Frankfurt am Main, Germany; [1] By 1926, Ernst Fischer [1896-1981] and Anne Fischer [1902-2008], Frankfurt am Main, Germany, by inheritance; [2] May 2009, Virginia Museum of Fine Arts (VMFA), Richmond, by bequest of Anne R. Fischer, 2009.
 [3]

-[1] Ludwig and Rosy Fischer were art collectors in Frankfurt, Germany, who primarily collected contemporary German art between 1905 and 1925.
+[1] Ludwig and Rosy Fischer were art collectors in Frankfurt, Germany, who primarily collected contemporary German art between 1905 and 1925 at their home on Mendelssohnstrasse 73, Frankfurt am Main.
 Ludwig Fischer died on April 25, 1922.
-In November of 1922, Rosy Fischer founded Galerie Fischer in her home (address: Mendelssohnstrasse 73, Frankfurt am Main), primarily showing works on paper by second generation German Expressionist artists.
+In November of 1922, Rosy Fischer founded Galerie Fischer in the family home, primarily showing works on paper by second generation German Expressionist artists.
 She closed the gallery in the spring of 1925.
 It is possible that this work was acquired in 1922 before Ludwig’s death, or between 1923 and 1925.

 Rosy died on February 27, 1926, while traveling in North Africa.
 (See Brandt, Fredrick R. German Expressionist Art: Ludwig and Rosy Fischer Collection, Richmond, Virginia: Virginia Museum of Fine Arts, 1987, pp. 1 - 11).